Sous Vide Pork Tenderloin

 vacuum sealed pork in sous vide machine.

 Step 4- Sous vide.
 Place the bag with the pork tenderloin in the water bath, ensuring it is fully submerged.
-Cook for at least 45 minutes.
+Cook for at least 45 minutes or up to 4 hours.

 searing the pork tenderloin in a skillet.

 Step 5- Sear.
-Heat butter in a cast-iron skillet or pan on high heat.
+Heat the butter in a cast-iron skillet or pan over high heat.
 Sear the pork tenderloin on all sides for about 2 minutes.

 sliced cooked pork tenderloin.